 Disadvantages

-Before beginning the construction, the area where the retaining wall will come up needs to be drained of the groundwater and excess rainwater.
+Before beginning the construction, the area where the retaining wall will come up needs to be drained of groundwater and excess rainwater.

 Another drawback of this building material might be the difficulty in rearranging or removing these walls.